nuagenetworks/vspkdoc/_sources/v6/nunsgateway.rst.txt

 - ``zfb_match_value``: The Zero Factor Bootstrapping (ZFB) value that needs to match with the gateway during the bootstrap attempt.
 This value needs to match with the ZFB Match Attribute.

+- ``sgt_propagation_enabled``: Indicates if Security Group Tag Propagation is enabled on Network Accelerated NSG and Network Accelerated UBR with HUB or HUB and DUC function(s).

 - ``bios_release_date``: Release Date of the NSG BiOS

 - ``bios_version``: NSG BIOS Version